First aid policy template

 First aid policy

-As a result, the organisation's policy is to provide enough and suitable equipment, facilities, and trained staff to enable employees to get first aid if they are injured or become unwell at work.
+3.1.1 It is [Company]'s policy to provide enough and suitable equipment, facilities, and trained staff to enable employees to get first aid if they are injured or become unwell at work.

 • Providing, on all company premises, sufficient numbers of trained personnel, equipment and information available to ensure that someone competent in basic first aid or emergency aid techniques can rapidly attend an incident.